aurelia/framework/doc/article/en-US/setup-webpack.md

   1. Install a plugin like normal.
 Ex. `npm install aurelia-dialog --save`
   2. Go to your project `package.json`, look for path `"aurelia.build.resources"`, add plugin's module name (ex. "aurelia-dialog") to `resources` array
-  3. Start your project to check if the plugin is propery config
+  3. Start your project to check if the plugin is properly configured
       * If webpack doesn't complain anything, plugin is good
       * If not, peek to plugin source directory in `node_modules`, Ex `node_modules/aurelia-dialog`
           - Have a look at `package.json` to see if `"main"` points to the right file.
 (As the time of this writing, plugin `"aurelia-async"` pointed to the wrong entry filename)
-          - Have a look at `dist/commonjs` folder (all aurelia plugins are build in this standard)
+          - Have a look at `dist/commonjs` folder (all aurelia plugins are built in this standard)
-          - Put all the module names (if any), without extension into your project `package.json` `"aurelia.build.resources"`, with plugin name as prefix
+          - Put all the module names (if any), without extension into your project `package.json` `"aurelia.build.resources"`, with plugin name as prefix (ex. `"aurelia-dialog"`)
           - Rerun `npm start`

-  * A good example of how to know if a plugin is configured properly is to look into `aurelia-dialog`'s `package.json` -> `aurelia.build.resources`
+  * A good example of how to know if a plugin has proper configs is to look into `aurelia-dialog`'s `package.json` -> `aurelia.build.resources`
   * Example for `"aurelia-clean-bindings"` plugin:
-    - This plugin doesn't have sub modules dependencies configured properly, as it is distributed with following format:
+    - This plugin doesn't have sub modules dependencies configured properly, as it is distributed with following module structure:

       ```
         dist